Sherlock113/the-book-of-content/README.md

 # The Book of Content

-A collection of materials and tools for technical content creation.
+Technical content is equal parts language and technical expertise.

 ## Courses